Dan Crenshaw: Donald Trump

-Crenshaw criticized the 2021 U.S Capitol attack perpetrated by Trump supporters, and said that Trump should have ordered the rioters to stop.
+Crenshaw criticized the 2021 U.S. Capitol attack perpetrated by Trump supporters, and said that Trump should have ordered the rioters to stop.
 During the siege, he urged the protesters to "Stop this bullshit right now" on Twitter.
 Crenshaw condemned the rioting and some of his fellow congressional Representatives for "saying constantly this is our time to fight."
 While not naming any politicians, Crenshaw stated they were "lying to millions" and scattered when there was an actual threat to the Capitol.
 He deemed efforts to fight the Electoral College vote certification unconstitutional, and voted against the objections to the electoral vote in both Arizona and Pennsylvania, but defended Senators Ted Cruz and Josh Hawley against allegations that they stoked the riot.
 Crenshaw voted against the Trump impeachment on January 13, 2021.
 In a statement, Crenshaw said that while Trump's words had encouraged "unconstitutional theories that risk the stability of our nation", he had voted against the second impeachment because he felt Democrats had "rushed" the process and that impeaching a president who only had seven days left in office would serve little purpose and inflame further tensions.

 After Liz Cheney was censured for voting to impeach Trump, Crenshaw asserted in an interview that the Republican Party needed "to move on" from claims the 2020 election was stolen, but also accused the media of continuing to weaponize the issue, arguing both were ignoring larger issues such as the economy, the COVID pandemic and illegal immigration.
 He also said, "I do not think Trump is the devil, and I won't say that; I don't think he's Jesus either."
-Crenshaw also supported Representative Adam Kinzinger, who sits on the January 6 select committee and is publicly critical of Trump, and criticized far-right members of the Freedom Caucus as "performance artists" and "grifters".
+Crenshaw also supported Representative Adam Kinzinger, who sat on the January 6 select committee and is publicly critical of Trump, and criticized far-right members of the Freedom Caucus as "performance artists" and "grifters".